otammato/Monitoring_and_logging_AWS_CloudWatch/README.md

 ## Application layer:

-To monitor the running processes and the contents of the Transmogrified/ folder as described in the scenario, you can launch this script:
+To monitor the running processes and the contents of the Transmogrified/ folder as described in the scenario, you can launch the following script:

 Please note that sudo priveleges are only granted for the smooth testing.
 In production they should be adjusted accordingly.